Brunei Super League: History

 There has been a football competition in Brunei Darussalam since 1985, which was organised by the then Brunei Football Association (BAFA).
 In 2002, BAFA introduced a league competition known then as the Proton B-League.

 In 2008, the Brunei government de-registered BAFA from its Register of Societies for failing to provide reports of its annual general meeting and other required documentation.
 Subsequently, a new football federation, the Football Federation of Brunei Darussalam (FFBD) was established.
 This irked FIFA, international football's governing body, and prompted FIFA to suspend Brunei's membership in September 2009 due to government interference.
 Subsequently, in May 2011, FIFA reinstated Brunei, recognising another football association, the National Football Association of Brunei Darussalam (NFABD) as its representative for Brunei Darussalam.
 This resulted in the abandonment of the 2011 Brunei Premier League (BPL) which was organised by the FFBD.

 The NFABD reorganised the Brunei football league system, establishing a 'super league' as the competition's top tier (akin to the British Premier League, but mirroring the current league naming system of the Malaysia Super League), becoming the Brunei Super League (BSL; Liga Super Brunei, LSB).
 This was established after playing a preliminary competition, which decided the teams that was to form the new league.
 This became the 2011–12 Brunei National Football League, where thirty-two teams in four groups qualify for ten club places in the Brunei Super League.

 The founding team club members of the Brunei Super League were: Indera, Jerudong, Kilanas, LLRC, Majra United, MS ABDB, MS PDB, Najip, QAF, and Wijaya.

 Current format

 In the 2020 season, the league was expanded to sixteen club teams in accordance to FIFA, Asian Football Confederation (AFC), and ASEAN Football Federation (AFF) aspirations.

 Players aged 35 years and over must produce a medical fitness certification to be registered for the league.
 Each match-day squad must contain a minimum of four under-21 players, with at least two u-21 players in the starting eleven.

 At the end of each BSL season, the team champion is crowned.
 Any tiebreakers in the standings are subordinately classified in descending order: accrued points, goal difference, goals scored, head-to-head record between tied teams, goal difference between tied teams, goals scored between tied teams, and drawing of lots.

 Teams

-The 2025–26 Brunei Super League season will be contested by 12 teams.
+The 2026–27 Brunei Super League season is contested by 13 teams.